MicrosoftDocs/Viva/Viva/engage/eac-engage-view-mode.md

 View-only mode doesn't apply to Viva Engage admin roles.
 Consider removing a user’s admin role prior to activating view-only mode.

 >[!NOTE]
->When you add or remove a user to view-only mode, the feature doesn't send a notification or inform the user that their Viva Engage network access has changed.
-Therefore, admins must find another way to communicate this change to users if needed.
+>When you set a user's account to view-only mode, the user isn't notified that their Viva Engage network access has changed.
+Therefore, admins must find another way to communicate this change to users, if needed.

 ## Track activity in the Microsoft 365 user audit log